pdoubraw/wakebench_swift/docs/source/swift_neutral_evolution.rst

 The inputs with high uncertainty which may need calibration include: roughness length, surface heat flux, atmospheric boundary layer height.
 The quantities of interest that will be considered can be found in :ref:`validation`.
 Participants are asked to submit the simulation setup information as well as the simulation results listed below.

 - Simulation setup:
     - Upload a single file named ``<participant_id>_<submission_date_YYMMDD>_simulation_setup.txt`` with three columns: parameter description, parameter value, parameter unit.
 Comments should be preceded by #.
 As many comment lines as necessary can be added, but no header is necessary.
 Number of rows is the number of parameters provided.
-A template can be seen in ...
+A template can be seen `here <../../../file_templates/template_181001_simulation_setup.txt>`_.
 Requested parameters are:
         - Mesh grid spacing in the three spatial dimensions (:math:`\Delta x, \Delta y, \Delta z`)
         - Temporal resolution of the output (:math:`\Delta t`)
         - Number of points in each of the four dimensions (:math:`n_x, n_y, n_z, n_t`)